 Some graphic novel publishers have been frustrated that their books are not getting the attention they say they deserve.
-In response, Drawn and Quarterly, a Canadian graphic novel publisher, has released a new illustrated pamphlet entitled "A Drawn and Quarterly Manifesto" to help confused booksellers.
+In response, Drawn and Quarterly, a Canadian graphic novel publisher, has released a new illustrated pamphlet entitled "A Drawn and Quarterly Manifesto," which aims to help confused booksellers.

-"Manifesto" designer Chris Oliveros told PW that the company created the new booklet in part because it just signed a distribution agreement with Chronicle Books and was confronted with the problem of how to sell the books once they were distributed.
+Chris Oliveros, the "Manifesto"'s designer, said that the company created the new booklet in part because it just signed a distribution agreement with Chronicle Books and was confronted with the problem of how to sell the books once they were distributed.
 "Of course, one of the big hurdles is that most bookstores in North America don't have a proper graphic novels section," Oliveros said.
-"We wanted to try to address that problem by showing booksellers that there are more graphic novels than just Art Spiegelman's Maus [Random] and Chris Ware's Jimmy Corrigan [Pantheon]."
+"We wanted to try to address that problem" by showing booksellers that there are more graphic novels than just Art Spiegelman's Maus (Random, \$14) and Chris Ware's Jimmy Corrigan (Pantheon, \$29.95)."

-The "Manifesto" lists several graphic novels that fall outside of the common superhero stereotype, including Joe Sacco's Palestine (Fantagraphics), an illustrated journalistic account of life in the war-stricken region, and Ben Katchor's sorrowfully poetic Beauty Supply District (Pantheon).
+The "Manifesto" itself lists several graphic novels that fall outside of the common superhero stereotype, including Joe Sacco's Palestine (Fantagraphics, \$24.95), an illustrated journalistic account of life in the war-stricken region, and Ben Katchor's sorrowfully poetic Beauty Supply District (Pantheon, \$22).

-Oliveros is convinced that graphic novels are suitable for all bookstores.
-"I used to think that the target centers would be in large urban centers," he said, "But lots of stores in smaller cities actually have success as well."
+Oliveros is convinced that graphic novels are suitable for all bookstores, saying, "I used to think that the target centers would be in large urban centers.
+But lots of stores in smaller cities actually have success as well."